miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/base_layer/index.rst

       :type: numpy.ndarray

-      Gets the delta mean of the weights (delta_mu_w) as a NumPy array.
+      Gets the change (delta) as a NumPy array, in the mean of the weights (delta_mu_w) resulting from the update step.

    .. py:property:: delta_var_w
       :type: numpy.ndarray

-      Gets the delta variance of the weights (delta_var_w) as a NumPy array.
+      Gets the change (delta) as a NumPy array, in the variance of the weights (delta_var_w) resulting from the update step.

    .. py:property:: delta_mu_b
       :type: numpy.ndarray

-      Gets the delta mean of the biases (delta_mu_b) as a NumPy array.
+      Gets the change (delta) as a NumPy array, in the mean of the biases (delta_mu_b) resulting from the update step.

    .. py:property:: delta_var_b
       :type: numpy.ndarray

-      Gets the delta variance of the biases (delta_var_b) as a NumPy array.
+      Gets the change (delta) as a NumPy array, in the variance of the biases (delta_var_b) resulting from the update step.

    .. py:property:: num_threads